Guide

 • be informative and give the reader a sense of what the event is about

-• make sense out of context, this helps the reader understand the content when it’s presented in search engine results
+• make sense out of context, so that the reader can understand the content when it’s presented in search engine results

 • be consistent with the names of any similar events you are adding